caileemitchell/ebb-and-flow/README.md

 How do you create a successful page then?
 You can use style sheets to aid the appearance of your page, not for control, and use proper percentages in CSS page layouts.
 Or perhaps you choose to place your colors sparingly and avoid point and pixel sizing.
 Different readers and different platforms call for endless ways to make your page adaptable for all.

 Instead of worrying about the appearance of your page and the dpi difference between Mac and PC, worry about your audience and functionality.
-This will prepare both you and your page for success, readability, and most importantly - adaptability.
+This will prepare both you and your page for success, readability, and most importantly — *adaptability*.

 - - -